 One of my favorite uses of points earned from business credit cards was for our return trip from Taiwan to New York.
 Our tickets cost 62,500 American Airlines miles and ~$39 per person.

-I got 2 Citi American Airlines business cards, with a sign-up bonus of 50,000 American Airlines miles each after meeting minimum spending requirements.
+I got 2 Citi American Airlines business cards, with a sign-up bonus of 50,000 American Airlines miles each after meeting minimum spending requirements (offer no longer available).
 These 100,000 American Airlines miles from the business credit cards contributed to the 187,500 miles we needed for 3 Business Class seats (62,500 miles X 3 people).

 Business Class seats can really make a trip.
 Traveling with a 2-year-old can be difficult.
 A comfortable child fosters a quiet child…and better trip for parents!
 Being 2 years old at the time, my daughter Bella could care less how nice the seats were, just as long as she got to watch a movie.
 She did get a restful sleep though.